clinical-genomics-uppsala/poppy_uppsala/docs/output_files.md

 # Output files and delivered files

-Many temporary files, only a subset of them is forwarded to the geneticists.
+The pipeline creates many temporary files, only a subset of them is delivered to the geneticists.

+The files that should be included in the delivery are listed in `config/output_files.yaml`.
+Then, the functions `compile_output_file_list()` and `generate_copy_rules` in `workflow/rules/common.smk`
+lead to the automatic copy of the relevant files to delivery folder (`results/` in poppy-uppsala).
+Any temporary file that is not listed to be delivered is deleted upon completion of the pipeline.

-These final output files are listed and shortly described in the table below.
+These delivered files are listed and shortly described in the table below.
 `{sample}` is replaced with the sample name and `{type}` is replaced with the sample type (T/N/R, where T=Tumor, N=Normal, R=RNA).
 `{analysisID}` is replaced with the ID of the current analysis.